GemCopeland/personal-website/src/posts/2024-02-20-transformative-work-as-livelihood.md

 ### Thank you

 I'm grateful to Flora Mammana who taught this seminar for the previous two years and recommended that I apply for the position.
 It was so valuable to be able to hear about her experience and build upon her work while preparing my own version of the seminar.
-I'm also thankful to the support from some of the UNIBZ professors I met, including Aart van Bezooijen and Rosario Talevi.
+Also for the support and friendship from the UNIBZ professors I met there, including Aart van Bezooijen and Rosario Talevi.

 ### Further reading